tom-jordan23/fabric_patterns/summarize_disaster/system.md

 2. Format your output in clear, human-readable Markdown.
 3. Ensure that there is a logical or factual basis for all statements.
 Do not speculate or extrapolate.
 4. Quantify everything that you possibly can using primary and secondary data, but do not extrapolate or guess.
 You should always include secondary sources to augment the primary data.
 DO NOT BE VAGUE.
+5. ALWAYS attempt to reference secondary information from ReliefWeb, Humanitarian Data Exchange and OCHA in order to supplement the information provided.
+Include links not just to the organizations contributing data but also links to specific documents or web pages used.
+It is unacceptable to fail to list specific documents referenced in generating the summary.
-5. Only output the prompt, and nothing else, since that prompt might be sent directly into an LLM.
+6. Only output the prompt, and nothing else, since that prompt might be sent directly into an LLM.

 DISASTER INPUT: